 Ultimately, it depends on what your brand wants to achieve.
 The common question here is how to do it right.
 With the perfect mix for your marketing strategy, you can reap the benefits of both channels and propel your business to success.

-Use Action Alerts to keep your customers updated about their order, a delivery, a return label acceptance scan and more.
+Use Action Alerts ecommerce email and SMS marketing to keep your customers updated about their order, a delivery, a return label acceptance scan and more.
 Remarket with Action Alerts to cross-promote and upsell new products and to keep your brand in sight.
 Each ReadyCloud CRM user license comes with 100 FREE Action Alerts you can use to grow your business each month.
 Start for free today, no credit card is needed.